mantidproject/documents/Project-Management/isis_maintenance_2017_may_june.md

 ## Task list

 During the retrospecitve of the last release a lot of developers mentioned that the false-positives on the build serves are a major impediment to our productivity.
-There is a recurring set of tests which tend to be failing and the main objective for developers at ISIS will be to tackle the tests which show a large amount of false-positives.
+There is a reocurring set of tests which tend to be producing false-positives.
+We would like to fix these tests if possible.

-During the last months/weeks the developers have been collecting data which can be found [here](https://docs.google.com/spreadsheets/d/1qs81x3ZDDxvEu3H5Zg1KN8Qfu54dIVWKI2f3-zxFaFg/edit#gid=1630384006)
+During the last months/weeks everyone has been collecting data which can be found [here](https://docs.google.com/spreadsheets/d/1qs81x3ZDDxvEu3H5Zg1KN8Qfu54dIVWKI2f3-zxFaFg/edit#gid=1630384006)

 The first set of tests we want to tackle are: